 Every vehicle, even heavy-duty trucks, has strict manufacturer-declared weight limits which you should respect during use.
 If you overload your car and put more weight than recommended, you can expect numerous problems, some of which are serious.
 First, you will push your engine harder since it will have to pull more weight, work harder to achieve the same performance, use more fuel, and put more stress on the internals.
 Second, other car parts, like the brakes or the suspension, will also suffer. overloading your car often will undoubtedly cause problems.

 For all drivers who own a manual transmission vehicle, riding the clutch is one of the worst habits you can have.
 We know that sitting in traffic and moving inch by inch is frustrating, and it may be easier to keep the car in gear and ride the clutch, but you should avoid it at all costs.
 Having a car in gear and controlling its movement not by accelerator but by clutch will put tremendous strain on your clutch assembly and massively reduce the part's lifespan.
 The best advice is to avoid doing that even though it requires more effort and better concentration in driving.

 10. Shutting down the turbocharged engine before cooling down

 More and more modern cars are equipped with turbocharged engines similar to Ford`s EcoBoost, and we feel we have to warn you about the cooling issue with this type of motor.
-The turbocharger is attached to the engine and it provides the additional power, and in the process, it gets very hot especially if you drive the car hard.
-The biggest mistake you can do is to shut down the engine immediately after you stopped driving.
+The turbocharger is attached to the engine and provides additional power, and in the process, it gets very hot especially if you drive the car hard.
+The biggest mistake you can make is to shut down the engine immediately after you stop driving.
 This will cause oil in the turbine to boil and damage the internals of the turbo compressor.
 You should make a habit of idling for about a minute before you take out the key since this will cool down the components equally and prevent any damage.